-2020-2021 Environmental Literacy Program Grants
+2020-2021 Environmental Literacy Program grants

 Grantees were selected through rigorous peer review by a group of experts representing the fields of science education, resilience planning, and environmental justice, and included individuals from academia, community-based organizations, and informal science education institutions.
 Additional details of the competition are available in the Notice of Funding Opportunity (NOAA-SEC-OED-2020-2006190).
-Also, resources and general guidance for preparing an application are available on the Apply page.

-All projects use educational approaches that develop community level environmental literacy to understand threats and implement solutions that build resilience to extreme weather, climate change, and other environmental hazards.
+All projects use educational approaches that develop community-level environmental literacy to understand threats and implement solutions that build resilience to extreme weather, climate change, and other environmental hazards.
 Environmental literacy includes the knowledge, skills, and confidence to:

 - reason about the ways that human and natural systems interact globally and locally, including the acknowledgement of disproportionately distributed vulnerabilities;

 - incorporate scientific information, cultural knowledge, and diverse community values when taking action to anticipate, prepare for, respond to, and recover from environmental hazards, including mitigating and adapting to climate change.